Fractional weighted Sobolev spaces associated to the Riesz fractional gradient: A Fractional nonlinear Degenerate Elliptic problem

-For a subsequent work, we would like to study the regularity of the weighted fractional $p$-laplacian.
+For a subsequent work, we would like to study the regularity of the weighted fractional $p$-Laplacian.
 In the unweighted Hilbertian case, the operator $Lu=\operatorname{div}\left(A(x)\nabla u\right)$ with $A$ satisfying the degenerate ellipticity condition was studied by E. Fabes, C. Kenig, and R. Serapioni in \cite{Fabes1982}, where they proved local H\"older regularity.
-Furhter results has been established more recently by D. Kebiche in \cite{Kebiche2025} and A. Claros in \cite{Claros2025}.\\
+Further results has been established more recently by A. Claros in \cite{Claros2025}.